A bumblebee rests on a bright pink cosmos flowerA bumblebee rests on a bright pink cosmos flower

 When your yard is bursting with blooms, it will light up your neighborhood - and those flowers are sure to bring a smile to anyone who passes by!

 Meadowscaping also enlivens communities and creates opportunities for friendship and connection.
-Whether sharing seeds, sharing a freshly cut bouquet of homegrown flowers, or sharing a conversation with a neighbor about plants and gardening tips, meadowscaping can help you connect to the community around you.
+Whether you're sharing seeds, sharing a freshly cut bouquet of homegrown flowers, or sharing a conversation with a neighbor about plants and gardening tips, meadowscaping can help you connect to the community around you.

 American Meadows employees dig in together at a local community garden, where they're planting a garden for pollinators